 NanaWall floor supported systems also offer easier height adjustability due to the built-in clearance and adjustment points within.
 This is beneficial in the occurrence of building movement, a common issue in heavy snow areas where headers tend to sag.
 As a top choice for remodels, these systems also reduce construction costs and structural requirements such as header pre-cambering.
 As an advantage, the smaller head-track required allows for larger panel sizes and more glass, resulting in increased views and a cleaner look.

-NanaWall Systems offers a range of floor supported systems such as the SL73, SL82, SL84, and SL70.
-Also offered are SL60, WD66, and WA67 as both top-hung and floor supported options.
+NanaWall Systems offers a range of floor supported systems such as the SL73, SL82, NW Aluminum 840, and SL70.
+Also offered is SL60 as both top-hung and floor supported option.
 Although each of these systems excels in performance, the SL60 and SL70 systems have remained top contenders for remodels due to their durability and weather resistance.

 NanaWall Floor Supported Systems in RemodelsNanaWall has been involved in countless successful renovations in which floor supported systems were applied.
 The Big Shrink, a remodel project in North Carolina, is one such example.